‘This car should be a wakeup call for any manufacturer’ — Model Y teardown verdict

 Fig 5.1: Tesla Model Y Heat Pump.
 Image by Munro Live / YouTube.

-Sandy Munro’s analysis concludes that the Model Y heat pump and OctoValve are a work genius, the integration of the heat pump in the Tesla Model Y instead of a classic compressor helps in increasing the car’s HVAC system’s energy efficiency, this will also give the Model Y an edge in cold climates in warming up the cabin and the battery pack, Elon Musk further explains the heat pump in the following tweet:
+Sandy Munro’s analysis concludes that the Model Y heat pump and OctoValve are a work genius, the integration of the heat pump in the Tesla Model Y instead of a classic compressor helps in increasing the car’s HVAC system’s energy efficiency, which will also give the Model Y an edge in cold climates in warming up the cabin and the battery pack, Elon Musk further explains the heat pump in the following tweet:

 Yes.
 PCB design techniques applied to create a heat exchanger that is physically impossible by normal means.
 Heat pump also has a local heating loop to spool up fast & extend usable temperature range.
 Octavalve is pretty special too.
 Team did great work.
 No credit to me.